goldblocx/api/docs/authentication.md

 The 'login' field requires the mobile phone number of the user.
 The 'auth\_channel' may have two possible
 values: SMS or USSD.
 The last parameter - 'client\_id' is used when you need to receive SMS/USSD messages specific to your applications.
-For example, instead of the standard SMS title of CG applications,e.g.
+For example, instead of the standard SMS title of applications,e.g.
-'Copernicus Gold: OTP #54: 9618' you may change to 'My Great Application: OTP #54: 9618'.
+'Goldblocx: OTP #54: 9618' you may change to 'My Great Application: OTP #54: 9618'.

 The 'client\_id' attribute means here the identifier of your application.
 Please refer to the [application section](./applications/applications.md) and [provider section](./models/provider.md)